 Impact English College is an award-winning school in Melbourne & Brisbane, Australia.
 We are very proud that these awards recognise the quality and commitment of our staff and teachers, and Impact’s...

-Located in the east of Australia, Brisbane is the capital of the state of Queensland.
+Located in the east of Australia, Brisbane is the capital of the state of Queensland and attracts over 35000 international students each year.

-Sir Thomas Brisbane, who gave his name to the city and river, was governor of New South Wales (South West of Australia) from 1821 to 1825.
-Brisbane was actually founded when a group European settlers arrived in 1825 and, looking for a place with a reliable water supply, settled along the Brisbane River in a place the local Turrgal and Jagera people called Mian-jin (place shaped as a spike).
-This place is now the central business district of Brisbane.
+Brisbane was founded in 1825 when a group European settlers looking for a place with a reliable water supply, settled along the Brisbane River in a place the local Turrgal and Jagera people called Mian-jin (place shaped as a spike).
+Today this is Brisbane's central business district.

 In less than two centuries, the Brisbane urban area has grown to over two million inhabitants and the population is very multicultural.
 More than 28 percent of Brisbane inhabitants were born overseas, and more than 16 percent of households speak a language other than English including Cantonese, Italian, Mandarin, Samoan and Vietnamese.